 Now that you know the type of data you need for psychographic segmentation, it’s time to find out the ways to collect these data points.

-Best way to get to know your customers is simply to talk to them.
+The best way to get to know your customers is simply to talk to them.
 Interviewing your potential or existing customers can give you deep insights into their psychographics, provided you ask relevant questions.

 Though interviews are a powerful method of data collection, they can be resource-intensive if you want to gather a large number of data.